Welcome, Rush Limbaugh, live from the EIB's Southern Command.

 The story on this is being, I mean, the server is shut down that has the details on this story.

-As you know, the uh the Hillary Clinton John Cornen affair happened after the inauguration in the Capitol Rotunda where lunch is going on.
+As you know, the Hillary Clinton-John Cornyn affair happened after the inauguration in the Capitol Rotunda where a lunch is going on.

-Uh refused to speak to them or acknowledge them uh upstairs before they all came downstairs to the Dais.
+I'm also told, ladies and gentlemen, that Jimmy Carter snubbed the Clintons, refused to speak to them or acknowledge them upstairs before they all came downstairs to the dais.

-And again, still waiting on the details of uh of Bush being mocked as he uh approached the Dais for the beginning of the ceremonies.
+And again, still waiting on the details of Bush being mocked as he approached the dais for the beginning of the ceremonies.

-I'm very I have been very curious what the drive-by's would say about frankly a very disappointing and depressing inaugural address.
+I have been very curious what the drive-bys would say about, frankly, a very disappointing and depressing inaugural address.

-There wasn't any theme, there was no lift, there was no there was it it's it's it's impossible to analyze it.
+There was no it's impossible to analyze it.

-We have some sound bites coming up, but frankly, the poet and uh Reverend Joseph Lowry were the highlight of the day, as far as I'm concerned.
+We have some soundbites coming up, but frankly, the poet and Reverend Joseph Lowry were the highlight of the day as far as I'm concerned.

 Far more memorable things spoken by both.

-I mean, the whole thing was gobbledygook, but it set the tone for the whole day.
+I mean, the whole thing was a gobbledygook, but it set the tone for the whole day.

-However, David Rodham Gurgen apparently was taken with the speech on CNN, so much so that he was rereading portions of it.
+However, David Rodham Gergen apparently was taken with the speech on CNN, so much so that he was rereading portions of it.

-Now, my theory on this is that David Rodham Gurgan was trying to improve it by rereading it.
+Now, my theory on this is that David Rodham Gergen was trying to improve it.

-I mean, David Rodham Gurgan, if it weren't for his varicose veins, he'd be totally colorless guy.
+I mean, David Rodham Gergen, if it weren't for his varicose veins, he'd be a totally colorless guy.

 So I can't imagine him reading Obama's speech, adding verve to it.